 Okay, not 100% of the time… but 98% of the time… a good game plan should eliminate your confusion.
 You know what to do, and you do it without pause.
 This then lets you see…

-3. Changes should happened quickly, when you have the right parenting tools.
+3. Changes should happen quickly when you have the right parenting tools.

 For now, consider making life simpler.
 Put most of those books in the closet for now.
 Take a break.